jantimon/grunt-githash/README.md

 # grunt-githash

-> Grunt plugin to get the current githash
+> Grunt plugin to get the current git hash, git branch and git tag

 ## Getting Started
 This plugin requires Grunt.